 When your application has been received and processed we will send your IDP via the post option you selected.

-For New Zealand postal addresses, you'll receive your IDP within one to two working days.
+For New Zealand postal addresses, you'll receive your IDP within three to five working days.
 For all other addresses, you'll receive your IDP within seven to 21 working days, depending on the delivery method you choose.

 The AA accepts no liability for the free replacement of any correctly addressed document once it has been delivered to a postal or courier service for onward delivery.

 Should the document be lost in the post and not received, completion of a new application form and payment of another processing fee will be applicable.

 Countries that accept IDPs

 International Driving Permits are valid for one year from date of issue.
 However the period during which an IDP is recognised for each visit may vary in some countries.
 The AA takes all steps to ensure the accuracy of the information provided in this table, however requirements may change without warning and specific restrictions may apply.

 We recommend you check with the club or local authority in the country you're planning to visit either prior to or on arrival to ensure you have the most up to date information.